jocl0110/plan-my-day/README.md

 1. Open your terminal and navigate to the folder where you want to store the project
 2. Clone the repository running:

-`sh git clone https://github.com/jocl0110/plan-my-day.git in your terminal`
+`git clone https://github.com/jocl0110/plan-my-day.git in your terminal`

 - Or download it as a Zip file from the same link.